mdotstrange/AutoLipSync/README.md

 **Speechblend action**
 ![alt text](https://i.imgur.com/QWGC7Xc.png)

-Speechbland is a Unity asset that does basic lip sync with visemes- it works nicely with Daz Models
+Speechblend is a Unity asset that does basic lip sync with visemes- it works nicely with Daz Models

 **NOTES**